portsoc/simple-dom-example/README.md

 # dom101
-A light intro to the DOM with examples and building a game
+A light intro to the DOM with examples and building a game.

 See: https://portsoc.github.io/dom101/